Ali Abu Al-Ragheb

-Ali Abu al-Ragheb (علي أبو الراغب; born 1946) is a retired civil engineer who served as the 33rd Prime Minister of Jordan from 19 June 2000 until 25 October 2003.
+Ali Abu al-Ragheb (علي أبو الراغب; 1946 – 4 January 2026) was a Jordanian civil engineer and politician who served as the 33rd Prime Minister of Jordan from 19 June 2000 until 25 October 2003.
 He resigned and was replaced by Faisal al-Fayez.

+Life and career

-Prime Minister Ali Abu Ragheb was born in Amman, Jordan in 1946.
+Al-Ragheb was born in Amman, Transjordan in 1946.
 He obtained his BSc in Civil Engineering in 1967 from the University of Tennessee in the United States.

-Abu al-Ragheb was partner and managing director of National Engineering and Contracting Co from 1971 to 1991.
-He later served as Minister of Industry and Trade in 1991 and in 1995.
-He was also appointed as Minister of Energy and Mineral Resources in 1991-1993 and was elected to the Jordanian parliament in 1993.
-Abu Ragheb was appointed prime minister and Minister of Defense on 19 June 2000.
+He was partner and managing director of National Engineering and Contracting Co from 1971 to 1991.
+Al-Ragheb later served as Minister of Industry and Trade in 1991 and in 1995.
+He was also appointed Minister of Energy and Mineral Resources in 1991–1993 and was elected to the Jordanian parliament in 1993.
+Al-Ragheb was appointed prime minister and Minister of Defense on 19 June 2000.

 Abu al-Ragheb's name was published in the Panama Papers that were released in early April 2016 by the International Consortium of Investigative Journalists (ICIJ).

+Al-Ragheb died on 4 January 2026, at the age of 79.
+He was buried at Maqam Nabi Yusha' in As-Salt.